 3.3.1.
-Rex Hospital
+Rex Hospital and WakeMed Hospital

-Rex Hospital has emergency medical facilities available to render immediate treatment to contaminated and non-contaminated injured personnel.
-The on-call hospital administrator activates necessary personnel in Rex Hospital for an emergency response.
+Rex Hospital and WakeMed Hospital have emergency medical facilities available to render immediate treatment to contaminated and non-contaminated injured personnel.
+The on-call hospital administrator activates necessary personnel in Rex Hospital and WakeMed Hospital for an emergency response.